 Dairy cows role in sustainable farming

-Jerry Alford, Soil Association arable advisor, farmed dairy cows in Devon for more than 20 years.
+Jerry Alford, Soil Association arable and soils advisor, farmed dairy cows in Devon for more than 20 years.
 With plant-based alternatives also on the rise, he looks at how dairy cows play a vital role in sustainable agriculture.

 The rise of conscious consumerism